European countries don’t have the same nice credit cards offers the US has. Still, there are some good deals to find even in Europe.

 The things I liked most and made me open an account with them are here.

 Cheap currency exchange rate

-I get better rates when exchanging money on Revolut.
-The difference is about 1% from what I was getting from my normal bank account.
-As a plus, I get good exchange rates for about 150 currencies around the world, and I can hold around 24 currencies in my account.
+I get better rates when exchanging money on Revolut than with any other account I have.
+The difference is about 1% of what I was getting from my normal bank account.
 Even during weekends, when Revolut adds a 0.5% fee to currency transactions, the rate is still better than the one I had from my bank.

 Free ATM withdrawals in 24 currencies